jina-vlm: Small Multilingual Vision Language Model: Evaluation

 \subsection{Text-Only Performance}

 Table~\ref{tab:text-only-evals} compares \jvlm{} against the backbone Qwen3-1.7B on text-only benchmarks: MMLU \citep{mmlu}, MMLU-Pro \citep{mmlupro}, GSM-8K \citep{gsm8k}, ARC-C \citep{arc}, and HellaSwag \citep{hellaswag}.
 Results show mixed preservation of text-only capabilities: \jvlm{} matches or exceeds the backbone on commonsense reasoning (ARC-C, HellaSwag) and retains most performance on MMLU and GSM-8K.
 However, MMLU-Pro shows substantial degradation (46.4 $\rightarrow$ 30.3), likely because this benchmark emphasizes extended multi-step reasoning that conflicts with our instruction-tuning toward concise visual responses.
-This suggests a trade-off between optimizing for multimodal tasks and preserving complex text-only reasoning, which future work could address through more balanced data mixtures or curriculum scheduling.